nukulb/s3-angular-file-upload/README.md

                   <AllowedHeader>*</AllowedHeader>
               </CORSRule>
           </CORSConfiguration>

       ```
 15. Save the configuration.
+16. Save the bucket name that you just created in the lib/config/aws.json

 ##### Now you are ready to run your server and upload some files.